 At Management Company's level, the monitoring of environmental or social characteristics of the investment product is ensured through a dedicated control framework.
-The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the portfolio complies with the commitment made (e.g., control of the ESG score, of the compliance with the set of exclusions, of the ISS SDG score etc.).
-In case a "non-compliant matter" is detected by the Management Company, the Business Control & Oversight team will first analyse it and engage in dialogue with the External Investment Manager if necessary.
+The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the portfolio complies with the commitment made (e.g., control of the ESG score, of the compliance with the set of exclusions, etc.).
+In case a "non-compliant matter" is detected by the Management Company, the Business Control & Oversight team will first analyze it and engage in dialogue with the External Investment Manager if necessary.